Man-Thing (film): Plot

-The following day, Williams interviews Horn and Schist, with the help of schoolteacher Teri Richards' help.
+The following day, Williams interviews Horn and Schist with the help of schoolteacher Teri Richards.
 Williams starts having romantic feelings for Richards.
-Horn goes to the swamp and tries to stop the Man-Thing with prayers and sacrificing his own life.
+Horn goes to the swamp and tries to stop the Man-Thing with prayers and sacrifices his own life.
 The monster kills Horn, but is not otherwise affected by his efforts.
 That night, Mayerik autopsies the old sheriff and finds a bullet.
 He tries to tell Williams, but he is back at the swamp, unreachable.
 Mayerik tells Richards, and she goes to the swamp to tell Williams.
 Meanwhile, Ploog had returned to the swamp, trying to get a picture of the monster.
-Instead he startles Schist, who was in the swamp to murder Laroque.
+Instead, he startles Schist, who was in the swamp to murder Laroque.
 Schist shoots and kills Ploog.
-Soon afterward, Laroque ambushes and defeats Schist's son and minion Jake.
+Soon afterward, Laroque ambushes and defeats Schist's son and minion, Jake.

 Williams finds Ploog's corpse and reasons that Schist murdered Ploog.
 He then meets Richards, who tells him about Mayerik's autopsy.
 Williams concludes that Schist is guilty of several murders, trying to incriminate Laroque simply to avoid punishment.
 According to Schist's confession to Laroque, he murdered Sallis and buried him in Dark Waters.
 Due to the magic embedded in the soil, Sallis returned as the Man-Thing.
 Richards reveals that she can guide Williams to Laroque's lair, but the Man-Thing starts chasing them.
 He chases them to the drilling tower at Dark Waters.
 In the tower, Schist is leveling his weapon at Laroque in an attempt to prevent Laroque from blowing it away with dynamite.
 Laroque nonetheless tries to detonate his bomb and is shot and wounded by Schist; Schist then wounds Williams.

 However, the Man-Thing arrives and brutally murders Schist by filling his body with oil.
 The Man-Thing then moves toward Williams and Richards.
-Laroque sacrifices himself shouting at the monster and blowing the bomb.
-The monster survives the flames, but then is absorbed back to the land, allowing Williams and Richards to leave unharmed.
+Laroque sacrifices himself, shouting at the monster and blowing the bomb.
+The monster survives the flames, but then is absorbed back into the land, allowing Williams and Richards to leave unharmed.